SovaNetwork/network-enclave/README.md

 ```

 ## Notes:
-Transaction signing is not a finalized design.
-There are limitations built into the current design.
+Transaction signing does not validate that the signer can actually spend the inputs.
+It just dumbly signs whatever input is provided.
+It is up to the calling service to ensure the data provided can be spent.